-- policies having sum insured from Rs.1500 crores to Rs.2500 crores: 5% of claim amount subject to minimum of Rs.2500000/- each and every claim. - policies having sum insured above Rs.2500 crores: 5% of claim amount subject to minimum of Rs.50 lakhs each and every claim. - (ii) Loss, destruction or damage caused by war, and kindred perils. - (iii) Loss, destruction or damage directly or indirectly caused to the insured property by nuclear peril. - (iv) Loss, destruction or damage caused to the insured property by pollution or contamination. - (v) Loss, destruction or damage to any electrical and / or electronic machine, apparatus, fixture or fitting (excluding fans and electrical wiring in dwellings) arising from or occasioned by over-running, excessive pressure, short circuiting, arcing, self-heating or leakage of electricity, from whatever cause (lightning included).
-However damage to other assets by spread of such fire is covered under the policy. - (vi) Loss of earnings, loss by delay, loss of market or other consequential or indirect loss or damage of any kind or disruption whatsoever. - (vii) Earthquake: It is not covered under the fire policy but by paying additional premium, the earthquake can be covered.
+- (i) Loss, destruction or damage caused by war, and kindred perils. - (ii) Loss, destruction or damage directly or indirectly caused to the insured property by nuclear peril. - (iii) Loss, destruction or damage caused to the insured property by pollution or contamination. - (iv) Loss, destruction or damage to any electrical and / or electronic machine, apparatus, fixture or fitting (excluding fans and electrical wiring in dwellings) arising from or occasioned by overrunning, excessive pressure, short circuiting, arcing, self-heating or leakage of electricity, from whatever cause (lightning included).
+However damage to other assets by spread of such fire is covered under the policy. - (v) Loss of earnings, loss by delay, loss of market or other consequential or indirect loss or damage of any kind or disruption whatsoever. - (vi) Earthquake Vulcanic erruption: It is not covered under the fire policy but by paying additional premium, the earthquake can be covered. - (vii) Loss or damage due to Terrorism unless specifically covered. - (vii) Loss or damage by spoilage resulting from the retardation or interruption or cessation of any process or operation caused by operation of any of the perils covered. - (ix) Loss by theft during or after the occurrence of any insured peril except as provided under Riot, Strike, Malicious and Terrorism Damage cover. - (x) Loss or damage to property insured if removed to any building or place other than in which it is herein stated to be insured, except machinery and equipment temporarily removed for repairs, cleaning, renovation, or other similar purposes for a period not exceeding 60 days.